hosamshahin/cdk-pipeline-feature-branch/README.md

 ## Introduction

 This project extends the AWS CDK Pipelines capabilities to support feature branch development.
-Developers might need a short lived separate development environment provisioned for their own feature development.
+Developers sometimes need a short lived separate development environment provisioned for their own feature development.
 This project provides the platform which automatically creates a dedicated pipeline and an isolated environment when users create a new branch.
 It also takes care of tearing down and cleaning up all infrastructure and pipeline when the branch is merged and deleted.
 This model allows developers to work independently and concurrently which increases development speed and more importantly developers' satisfaction.

 This solution follows AWS best practices by adopting a multi-account strategy.
 To deploy this solution you need 3 AWS accounts:
 - CICD: This account contains only deployment pipelines.
-- Development account: contains the development and all the feature branches environments workloads.
+- Development account: contains the development and all the feature branches workloads.
-- Production account: a dedicated account for production work loads.
+- Production account: a dedicated account for production workloads.

 This project uses a sample serverless application as an example.
 The application is presented in the [Extended CDK workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/071bbc60-6c1f-47b6-8c66-e84f5dc96b3f/en-US/10-introduction-and-setup#application-architecture
 ).
 The application uses dynamodb as a data store.
 If the user wants to use a relational database instead the project includes a separate RDS pipeline to manage the database provisioning separately if needed.